 This may sound contradictory to what you may already think about bankruptcy, but it’s true.
 Bankruptcy is the first step toward fixing your credit.

 If your credit cards are already maxed out, if your bills are already months past due, if you already have a low credit score, if you’re being turned down for new loans… your credit is already bad.
 You want good credit.
 The fastest and best way to get good credit in a situation like this is to file for bankruptcy.
 You need a fresh start.
-You need to get rid of your old debts and start re-building your credit from the bottom up.
+You need to get rid of your old debts and start re-building your credit from the ground up.

 What sounds better?